thorjar/Envision/README-tvOS.md

 ## Open and run

-Open `/Users/jaret/github_repos/Envision/EnvisionTV.xcodeproj` and select the **EnvisionTV** scheme.
+Open `EnvisionTV.xcodeproj` and select the **EnvisionTV** scheme.
 Minimum OS: **tvOS 18**.
 Choose your signing team to run on an Apple TV.
 For simulator execution, install a tvOS runtime in Xcode Settings → Components.

 Sign in using your existing Jellymax server URL and account.
 Use the server's LAN address or hostname, not `localhost` or `127.0.0.1` (which refer to the Apple TV itself).
 First-run server setup and administration are performed in the existing apps.